tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 # ADR 053: State Sync Prototype

 This ADR describes an initial state sync prototype, and is subject to change as we gain feedback and experience.
+It builds on discussions and findings in [ADR-042](./adr-042-state-sync.md), see there for background information.

 ## Changelog